My company wants me to pay for travel on my card: Is this allowed?

 One is that they may want to encourage you to be more cost-conscious while traveling.
 If you are paying for expenses from your own personal credit card or bank account, the reasoning goes, you’ll opt for cheaper airline tickets, hotels, food, and other products and services.
 Even if you’re being reimbursed, you may end up choosing less expensive options than if you were using a company credit card.

 Another reason is that your employer may simply not know of any other way to do it.
-Without a modern in place, they may rely on as the only way of paying for your travel.
+Without a modern business travel solution in place, they may rely on manually reimbursing your business expenses as the only way of paying for your travel.

 What are the negative effects of having to pay for business travel up front?